-Revision: HCFA-PM-91 August 1991 -4 (BPD) OMB No. : 0938- State/Territory /: Mississippi Citation 7.4 State Governo or's Review 42 CFR 430.12(b) The Medicaid agency will provide opportunity for the Office of the Governor to review State plan amendments, long-range program planning projections, and other periodic reports thereon, excluding periodic statistical, budget and fiscal reports.
-Any comments made will be transmitted to the Centers for Medicare and Medicaid Services (CMS) with such documents.
-Not ap pplicable.
+Revision: HCFA-PM-91 August 1991 -4 (BPD) OMB No. : 0938- State/Territory /: Mississippi Citation 7.4 State Governo or's Review 42 CFR 430.12 2(b) · Governor to planning proje periodic statis will be trans Services (CM review State plan ections, and other stical, budget and mitted to the Ce S) with such docu Not ap pplicable.
 The Gov /ernor - Does not wish to review any plan material.
 Wishes to review in the enclosed d v only the plan materials specified ocument.
 I hereby certify y that I am auth norized to subn nit this plan on be half of